Abnormal Psychology

 Abnormal psychology approaches for psychologists

-Because abnormal psychology deals with a vast array of mental health conditions and behavioral disorders, many professionals may favor different approaches and often utilize elements from multiple schools of thought.
-Understanding the methods and ideas used to treat psychological disorders can help patients know what to look for, which may result in a more complete healing experience.
+Because abnormal psychology deals with a vast array of mental health conditions and behavioral disorders, many psychology and medical professionals may favor different approaches and often utilize elements from multiple schools of thought.
+Understanding the methods and ideas used to treat psychological disorders can help clients know what to look for, which may result in a more complete healing experience.
+Below are several potential approaches in the field of psychology.

 Psychoanalytic approach